Perhaps it’s my midwestern roots preferring the understated over the maximalist.

 Not only does it have the heft from the rich terpene profile, it also tested in at over 33%, so, yeah, but you’re also going to get distracted.

-Ultimately this weed took what was a stressful day, including an intense hour at the gym, and made it light, pleasant, and fun, and I think that mood is reflected throughout the plant.
+Ultimately, this weed took what was a stressful day, including an intense hour at the gym, and made it light, pleasant, and fun, and I think that mood is reflected throughout the plant.

 I’m thankful to have discovered another farm in Lofty Growers that produces not only terpene profiles that my cannabinoid system vibes with but also cultivates these profiles in gorgeous plants that are allowed to reach their fullest potential.